deepak-1197/small-projects/README.md

-# Imaginecup
+Heart disease prediction
-project for imagine cup base on blind people
+This  is a basic project for heart disease prediction.